-Read this fact sheet in conjunction with our:

-- privacy guide, which outlines what is covered by privacy law, sources of privacy laws and exemptions obligations under privacy law including consent, notification and storing personal information and compliance, and privacy policies - fact sheet on the Notifiable Data Breach Scheme which covers what the scheme is, whether it applies to your organisation, how to identify when breaches should be notified, how to notify and penalties for non-compliance
+Read this fact sheet in conjunction with our privacy guide, which outlines what is covered by privacy law, sources of privacy laws and exemptions obligations under privacy law including consent, notification and storing personal information and compliance, and privacy policies.
+Our privacy guide also covers the Notifiable Data Breach Scheme.

-Note - cyber security incident or ransomware attack
+Note - cyber security incident

-Your organisation may need to notify the government agencies below in the event of a cyber security incident or ransomware attack:
+Your organisation may need to notify the government agencies below in the event of a cyber security incident.
+You can report a cyber incident online.
+The Australian Cyber Security Centre will then forward the report to the Cyber and Infrastructure Security Centre or Australian Federal Police for involvement as needed: